sacred0x01/macos-apps-configuration/README.md

-## Hi, there! 👋
+## Hi there! 👋

-I am an **iOS developer** and this repository holds apps list and configs, which I prefer to use during coding and casual use.
+I am an **iOS developer** and this repository holds a list of applications and configs, which I prefer to use during coding and casual use.
-Also it's quick way to prepare fresh new machine for development (iOS mainly and a little bit of JS) and so on.
+It's a quick way to prepare a new machine for development (iOS mainly and a little bit of JS) and so on.
-Feel free to use any config part.
+Feel free to use any config parts.
-Also I will appreciate new ideas and improvements.
+Also, I will appreciate new ideas and improvements.

 So let's get started 🚀

-## Configuration steps:
+## 🧑‍💻 Configuration steps:

 1. Download apps from  [macOS_apps_list.md](macOS_apps_list.md)
 2. Install [FiraCode](https://github.com/tonsky/FiraCode) font ([v6.2](https://github.com/tonsky/FiraCode/releases/download/6.2/Fira_Code_v6.2.zip))